Skip to content

 Any user can run their own Cashu mint to issue prediction market tokens.
 The mint software is open-source, and the protocol specification is public.
 Multiple independent mints can coexist, each serving different communities or markets.

-When the event resolves, winning tokens are redeemable for their full value (100 sats each), and losing tokens become worthless.
+When the event resolves, winning tokens are redeemable for their full share value, and losing tokens become worthless.
 Throughout this process, nobody — not even the token issuer — can know who holds which tokens or how many.

 Your tokens are just signed data.
 They live in your browser’s local storage, not on a server.